-The first partial exam covers the content of the following tutorials: Measurements, Blood, Nerve and Muscle, and ECG,
+The first partial exam covers the content of the following tutorials: Measurements, Blood, and ECG,

-The second partial exam covers the content of the tutorials: Special Senses, Neurophysiological Measurements, Respiration
+The second partial exam covers the content of the tutorials: Blood Pressure, Cardiovascular system, Respiration, and the Respiratory Function of the Blood,

-The third partial exam covers the tutorials: Blood Pressure, Heart and Vessels, The Respiratory Function of the Blood, Kidney, Metabolism
+The third partial exam covers the tutorials: Acid-base physiology, Kidney, Metabolism and Exercise physiology

-An absence in the mandatory partial exams must be apologized in the secretariat of the Institute of Physiology (fiziologija@mf.uni-lj.si).
+An absence in the mandatory partial exams must be apologized in the secretariat of the Institute of Physiology.
 Before each (except for the first) exam, there is a repetitive partial exam, which can be attended by students, who did not reach an average of 60,00 % of the three partial exams during the year or who did not take part in the partial exam from justified reasons during the year.

-Student who wants to do a repetitive partial exam must apply by an e-mail addressed to the secretary of the Institute of Physiology (fiziologija@mf.uni-lj.si) no later than three working days before the deadline.
+Student who wants to do a repetitive partial exam must apply by an e-mail addressed to the secretary of the Institute of Physiology no later than three working days before the deadline.
 Repetitive partial exam covers the contents of all tutorials.